USRSE/usrse.github.io/_posts/newsletters/2024-06-24-newsletter.md

 The [FORCOLAB](https://shuiblue.github.io/forcolab-uoft/) at the University of Toronto (UofT)is conducting a research study on understanding the refactoring practices and challenges in open-source scientific software.
 The main objective is to better support refactoring tasks during scientific software development.
 Please share your refactoring experiences in open-source scientific software [by completing this survey](https://forms.office.com/pages/responsepage.aspx?id=JsKqeAMvTUuQN7RtVsVSEDG3WKvjM4pHu7QCZXS8hkhUNFVWQTA1RDIzNkZYSjNDMzNSM1VSVjVPMi4u).
 ### 💥**Survey on Software Environments for Heliophysics**

 For RSEs in helio/solar physics-- IHDEA (International Heliophysics Data Environment Alliance) has formed a working group to define common heliophysics tools/software in python which the community may one day be able to use and base their software off of.
-They are collecting some initial feedback about the kinds of software folks in the community are using using this short survey: [https://forms.gle/DumtthpGytnhWpCk6](https://forms.gle/DumtthpGytnhWpCk6).
+They are collecting some initial feedback about the kinds of software folks in the community are using this short survey: [https://forms.gle/DumtthpGytnhWpCk6](https://forms.gle/DumtthpGytnhWpCk6).

 ### **💥Center for Open-Source Research Software Stewardship and Advancement (CORSA)**